clajiness/bridgarr/README.md

 ## Setup and Reconciliation

 The assignment matrix is Bridgarr's desired-state workspace.
-Each cell has three distinct states:

-- **Unassigned** means Bridgarr does not manage that indexer in the destination.
-- **Enabled** means the assignment is managed and remote RSS, automatic, and interactive searches should be enabled.
-- **Disabled** means the assignment remains managed, but those remote search modes should be disabled.
+Each cell is either unassigned or a managed assignment.
+An assigned cell shows the desired state of three independent *arr controls—**RSS**, **Automatic search**, and **Interactive search**—along with its direct/bridged connection mode and latest reconciliation state.
+New assignments start with all three search modes enabled and use direct mode.

-Removing an assignment is separate from disabling it.
-Removal deletes the Bridgarr-managed remote indexer when one is associated and requires explicit confirmation.
+Turning off one or more search modes keeps the assignment managed; it does not delete the remote indexer.
+Removing an assignment is a separate action that deletes the Bridgarr-managed remote indexer when one is associated and requires explicit confirmation.

+For a bulk change, select one or more matrix cells and then choose a **Bulk action**.
+Bridgarr displays only the controls that belong to that action, counts the selected cells, and labels the single action button with what it will do.
+For example, to disable RSS and automatic searching while preserving interactive searching:

+1. Select the assigned cells.
+2. Choose **Update search modes**.
+3. Set **RSS** and **Automatic search** to **Disable**.
+4. Leave **Interactive search** at **Keep existing**.
+5. Click **Review search modes for _N_ assignments**.

+Unassigned cells are skipped by settings updates; use **Create assignment** for those cells first.
+Search-mode, connection-mode, and category changes proceed directly to reconciliation preview.
+The separate indexers-per-page selector updates the page automatically and is not a bulk-action control.

 Use **Preview** before applying changes.
 Bridgarr inspects each destination once and classifies assignments as create, update, unchanged, not applicable,